Crown Lands

 How will the department consult the community?

-The notification period for this proposed dealing is 28 days, commencing from DAY, DATE and closing at DAY, DATE, TIME.
+The notification period for this proposed dealing is 28 days, commencing 11 November and closing at Sunday 11 December 2022 at 11:50pm.

 The department encourages public submissions during this time.
 See below for more information on making a public submission.